 Cognitive behavioral therapy (CBT)

-Numerous studies have shown that CBT can help BPD patients to improve emotional regulation, reduce impulsivity, and increase interpersonal functioning.
+CBT is a cornerstone in the therapeutic treatment of many mental disorders, including PBPD.
+A study from 2022 has shown that CBT can help BPD patients improve emotional regulation, reduce impulsivity, and increase interpersonal functioning.
 It can also help reduce the frequency and severity of self-harming behaviors.
+This modality focuses on the intricate relationships between thoughts, feelings, and behaviors, offering insights and strategies to manage emotions better.

 Dialectical behavior therapy (DBT)